-Model Act for State Licensure of Psychologists

-Adopted by Council as APA Policy 2/20/2010
+Model Act for State Licensure of Psychologists Psychology Professionals Adopted by Council as APA Policy 2/20/2010 on [insert date]

-As APA policy, the Model Act serves as a prototype for drafting state legislation regulating the practice of psychology.
-State legislatures are encouraged to use the language of this document and the policies that it espouses as the model for their own state licensure law.
-Inevitably each state law will reflect compromises and changes particular to that state, but the APA Model Act is meant to serve as a guide for those involved in the drafting process.
-State licensing boards must develop their own rules and regulations to supplement the legislation proposed here.
-This document also serves to educate legislatures about psychology training and practice and serves to synthesize APA policies that bear on the education, training, and practice of professional psychology.
+As APA policy, the Model Act for State Licensure of Psychology Professionals, referred to as the Act, serves as a prototype for drafting state legislation regulating the practice of psychology.
+State legislatures are encouraged to use the language of this document and the policies that it espouses as the model for their own state licensure laws. ~~Inevitably, each state law will reflect compromises and changes particular to that state, but the APA Model Act is meant to serve as a guide for those involved in the drafting process.~~ State licensing boards ~~must~~ develop their own rules and regulations to ~~implement~~supplement the legislation proposed here.
+This document also serves to ~~educate~~inform legislatures about psychology ~~education~~, training and practice and ~~serves~~ to synthesize APA policies that bear on the education, training, and practice of professional psychology.

-This is the fifth set of guidelines for state legislation regulating the practice of psychology that has been developed by the American Psychological Association (APA).
-The first model for such regulation was developed and adopted as APA policy in 1955 (APA, 1955).
+~~As the field continues to grow and evolve, the Act is updated accordingly.
+Since the last revision in 2010 (American Psychological Association, 2011), there have been advances in digital therapeutics which psychologists may order, interjurisdictional practice, and the incorporation of master's level professionals in fields within health service psychology, all of which this revised Act addresses.
+This is the fifth-sixth set of guidelines for state legislation regulating the practice of psychology that has been developed by the American Psychological Association (APA).
+The first model for such regulation was developed and adopted as APA policy in 1955 (APA, 1955).~~

-The 1955 guidelines stood for 12 years, during which the number of states enacting licensure legislation grew from 9 to 32.
+~~The 1955 guidelines stood for 12 years, during which the number of states enacting licensure legislation grew from 9 to 32.
 In 1967 the APA Committee on State Legislation (COSL) prepared the first revision of the guidelines.
-That revision was more comprehensive, provided more detailed guidance, and covered more issues relating to regulation of the practice of psychology, while reaffirming the basic concept found in the 1955 model (APA, 1967).
+That revision was more comprehensive, provided more detailed guidance, and covered more issues relating to regulation of the practice of psychology, while reaffirming the basic concept found in the 1955 model (APA, 1967).~~

-By 1977 all states and the District of Columbia had enacted licensure legislation.
+~~By 1977 all states and the District of Columbia had enacted licensure legislation.
 APA's Council of Representatives then determined that the model approved in 1967 was outdated and directed COSL to undertake a revision.
 However, in January 1979 the Council of Representatives failed to approve the revised model guidelines, leaving the 1967 guidelines to remain as APA policy.
 In 1984 the Council of Representatives directed the Board of Professional Affairs (BPA) to develop another revision of the existing 1967 model for the Council's consideration.
-BPA, in turn, directed its Committee on Professional Practice (COPP) to prepare it.
+BPA, in turn, directed its Committee on Professional Practice (COPP) to prepare it.~~

-This document was approved by the Council of Representatives in February, 1987.
+~~This document was approved by the Council of Representatives in February, 1987.~~